hwittlieff/hwittlieff.github.io/README.md

 # About Me

 I've been an Industrial Engineer at [Airlite Plastics Co.](https://www.airliteplastics.com) for the past three years.
 In this role I primarily focus on continuous improvement and leveraging data for insights on key business initiatives.
-In addition to being an Industrial Engineer, I am also a student at [Bellevue University](https://www.bellevue.edu/) pursuiting a Masters of Science in Data Science.
-I'll be finishing my coursework in August of 2023.
+In addition to being an Industrial Engineer, I am also a student at [Bellevue University](https://www.bellevue.edu/) pursuing a Masters of Science in Data Science.
+I'll be finishing my coursework in August of 2022.

 ### Previously...